jschmuller/sdk-js/docusaurus/docs/api/axios-resources.md

 title: Axios Resources
 ---

-This page has information on pre-defined resources you will be able to import into your app.
+This page has information on pre-defined resources you can import into your app.

 ## Table of Contents